-When unlimited sessions are set at [Max sessions], incoming calls will ring the extension even if the extension is in session(s).
+When unlimited sessions are set at [Max inbound sessions], incoming calls will ring the extension even if the extension is in session(s).
 The call is forwarded to the destination set at [Forwarding destination (No answer/Busy)] when it is unanswered by the extension after the specified time (Ringer time) or conditions (SIP UA send response as "busy", "reject", etc.).
-When [Type of Call Forwarding] is set for "Round robin/Top-down", the call will only ring the available extensions.